aws-solutions-library-samples/guidance-for-media2cloud-on-aws/deployment/tutorials/3-automate-ingest-analysis-workflow.md

 ## Tutorial 3: Automating ingest and analysis workflow with Amazon EventBridge

 Amazon S3 supports [numbers of event notification](https://docs.aws.amazon.com/AmazonS3/latest/userguide/notification-how-to-event-types-and-destinations.html) mechanisms.
-In this tutorial, we will focus on using Amazon EventBridge service to automate the ingest and analysis workflow of Media2Cloud such that when we upload a file to the Amazon S3 ingest bucket, it automatically starts the process.
+In this tutorial, we will focus on using Amazon EventBridge service to automate the ingest and analysis workflow of Guidance for Media2Cloud on AWS such that when we upload a file to the Amazon S3 ingest bucket, it automatically starts the process.
 The diagram below illustrates the sequences of the event-driven approach.

 ![Auto ingest and analysis workflow](./images/ingest-analysis-automation.png)